You've grown some wonderful veggies in your market garden and now the time has come to sell them. So you head off to the farmers market, right?

-Advantage 1: no competition
+Advantage 1: No competition

 In our model we have no competition - we set our price to make a profit, and find customers willing to pay it.
 Our customers are 'locked in' for the season. ( ps is there another business that customers will pay you to start? )

-Advantage 2 - No wastage
+Advantage 2 - No waste

-Nothing we grow is wasted, because everything is sold before we grow it!
+Nothing we grow is wasted because everything is sold before we grow it!
 Whatever we harvest is delivered directly to our customers.

-Advantage 3 - Planning
+Advantage 3 - Better Planning